-As a participant of the United Nations Global Compact (UNGC)3, we are committed to aligning our operations with universal principles on human rights, labour, environment and anticorruption, and to take actions that advance societal goals.
-As such, we expect all companies and individuals which supply goods, materials or services to us (Suppliers or Vendors) to seek to adhere to these same standards and principles or their equivalent.
+As a participant of the United Nations Global Compact (UNGC)3, BlackRock considers methods to implement practices that align its operations with universal principles on human rights, labour, environment, and anti- corruption.
+BlackRock has established expectations for the companies and individuals (Suppliers or Vendors) who supply goods, materials, or services to BlackRock to adhere to these same standards and principles, or their equivalent.